Council Hall

 “Forget flow and weaving?

-“No your majesty,” answers the council leader.
+“No, your majesty,” answers the council leader.

 “We will not forget the ways of energy, but the masters are too unpredictable and powerful to be unregulated.”

-The debate continues for hours but in the end even the masters on the council agree.
+In the end, even the masters on the council agree.

-The king and the great council pass laws limiting the number each year who can study the ways of energy.
+The king and the great council pass laws that set a yearly limit to the number of Jiku who can apprentice in the ways of energy, and the council restricts the activities of the energy masters.

 There will be permits for healing, flying, and flowing, and rules that limit all public use of energy skills.